UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 <no results>
 ```

-Similarly its not appearing on our secondary router either:
+Similarly, it's not appearing on our secondary router either:

 ```
 $ oc rsh router-secondary-2-f2p8z